jmau111/wp-admin-dark-mode/README.md

 ## Why

-Dark mode is better for both human and machine health (battery life).
+Dark mode is better for both humans and machines (battery life).

 ## Be careful